Heddon On The Wall Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to start your Heddon On The Wall lease extension
+Top reasons for Heddon On The Wall lease extension

 A Heddon On The Wall leasehold property depreciates with the years remaining on the lease.

-Heddon On The Wall property with a lease extension has roughly the same value as a freehold
+Heddon On The Wall property with a lease extension is almost the same value as a freehold

-It is generally considered that a residential leasehold with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 35 years unexpired, the premises will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with more than 100 years remaining is worth roughly the same as a freehold.
+Where an further 90 years added to any lease with more than 35 years unexpired, the property will be equivalent in value to a freehold for many years ahead.

 Lender Requirement